stuerp/foo_vis_spectrum_analyzer/README.md

 v0.7.1.0, 2024-02-29

 * Fixed: Reversing the colors of a gradient did not recalculate the position of the colors.
 Instead it spread out the color evenly.
+* Changed: To avoid confusion color source None for the background has been disabled until it can be properly implemented.

 v0.7.1.0-rc-3, 2024-02-28